Month: September 2024

 Tableaux Vivant

-Originally published in Scribes magazine He grabs her arm when they leave the curb.
+He grabs her arm when they leave the curb.
 Says crossing Highway 1 is dicey.
 “Art Festival time.”
 She knows that.
 She knows aficionados clog the neighborhood en route to the amphitheater.
 She knows that’s where they mold people into famous paintings.
 “Living pictures,” they call it.
-Isn’t the opposite …
+Isn’t the opposite true? she wonders.

 Headway

-Originally published on CC&D In the 40’s it took 10 minutes for men in coats to drill into housewives’ human bone like needles through thick wool to block sniveling and drive forbearance.
-Expose the brain like flattened soiled diapers to curb fretting and implant composure.
-Dump alcohol into the cavity, cracked eggs into a well …
+In the 40’s it took 10 minutes for men in coats to drill into housewives’ human bone like needles through thick wool …

 Our Crimsoned Future